mikejg101/timespan/README.md

 const areEqual = timespan1.equals(timespan2);
 const comparisonResult = timespan1.compareTo(timespan2);
 ```
-Please refer to the API documentation or the source code for more details on the available methods and their usage.
+Please refer to the API documentation, or the source code for more details on the available methods and their usage.

 ## Contributing
 Contributions to the Timespan class are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.